Answers To Your DUI And Traffic Violations Questions

 Also, do keep in mind that jail time is not your only concern.
 A DUI conviction can result in a large number of other penalties, including fines, court costs, community service, license suspension, license reinstating fees, participation in an alcohol assessment program or treatment, and attendance at a victim impact panel.

 An accident at such a time could result in much more serious charges.
 This could include assault with a motor vehicle, manslaughter or even vehicular homicide charges.
-For more information about DUI and traffic stops, contact Fleming Law, PC, online or by calling 912-598-6022 now.
+For more information about DUI and traffic stops, contact Langlois Law, P.C., online or by calling 912-598-6022 now.